logscape/postgresapp/README.md

 ## Properties

- defaultUser,defaultPassword -  Username and password of postgres monitoring user.
-This user should have read only access to system tables hostnames - a list of postgres hosts to monitor
+ **defaultUser, defaultPassword** -  Username and password of postgres monitoring user.
+This user should have read only access to system tables

+ **hostnames** - a list of postgres hosts to monitor

 ## Downloads